Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Description of the analysis framework

-where $Q$ and $Q_T$ represent the four momentum and the transverse momentum of the dilepton system, $P_1$ ($P_2$) is the four momentum of the negatively (positively) charged lepton with $P_i^{\pm}=(E_i\pm P_i^z)/\sqrt{2}$, and $E_i$ is the energy of lepton $i$.
+where $Q$ and $Q_T$ represent the four-momentum and the transverse momentum of the dilepton system, respectively, $P_1$ ($P_2$) is the four-momentum of the negatively (positively) charged lepton with $P_i^{\pm}=(E_i\pm P_i^z)/\sqrt{2}$, and $E_i$ is the energy of lepton $i$.
 This definition, however, depends on the identification of the quark direction, which is not experimentally observable.
-In data set III, the quark direction is approximately identified using the sign of the $z$-component of di-lepton momentum:
+In dataset III, the quark direction is approximately identified using the sign of the $z$-component of dilepton momentum:

-The accuracy of this approximation relies upon the stiffness of the valence-quark distributions compared to the anti-quark distributions.
-CMS takes a different approach in data set IV.
-The quark direction is captured in Monte Carlo simulations, where one has access to the partonic CM frame.
-To mimic this we manually pick out the quark and anti-quark directions in our prediction~\footnote{In the case of gluon-initiated processes, we assign the ``true'' quark direction in a manner consistent with the cancellation of collinear singularities in the perturbative calculation.}.
-In this work, we denote the former definition of AFB as $A_\mathrm{FB}^*$, while the latter, often referred to as the ``true'' AFB in the literature~\cite{CMS:2022uul,Accomando:2015cfa}, is denoted as $A_\mathrm{FB}$.
+The accuracy of this approximation relies upon the stiffness of the valence-quark distributions compared to the antiquark distributions.
+CMS takes a different approach in dataset IV.
+The quark direction is captured in Monte Carlo simulations, where one has access to the partonic c.m. frame.
+To mimic this, we manually pick out the quark and antiquark directions in our prediction.\footnote{In the case of gluon-initiated processes, we assign the ``true'' quark direction in a manner consistent with the cancellation of collinear singularities in the perturbative calculation.} In this work, we denote the former definition of AFB as $A_\mathrm{FB}^*$, while the latter, often referred to as the ``true'' AFB in the literature~\cite{CMS:2022uul,Accomando:2015cfa}, is denoted as $A_\mathrm{FB}$.
 We comment later on several aspects of $A_\mathrm{FB}$.

 For the SMEFT contributions to the cross sections, we work at LO in QCD.
 The total cross section contains both the SM contribution and SMEFT contributions that are linear and quadratic in dimension-6 Wilson coefficients $C_i^{(6)}$: